paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

   (D) malfeasance, including a felony or conduct involving moral turpitude, or

-  (E) holding an office or employment or engaging in an activity that disqualifies the individual from service as a member of the Board under subsection (d)(2) of this section.
+  (E) holding an office or employment or engaging in an activity that disqualifies the individual from service as a member of the Board under subsection (d)(2).

 (2) **Statement of reasons for removal** — In removing a member of the Board, the Speaker of the House of Representatives and the President pro tempore of the Senate shall state in writing to the member of the Board being removed the specific reasons for the removal.